Messiah Part I: General notes

 The following table is organized by movement numbers.
 There are two major systems of numbering the movements of Messiah: the historic Novello edition of 1959 (which is based on earlier editions and contains 53 movements), and the Bärenreiter edition of 1965 in the Hallische Händel-Ausgabe.
 Not counting some short recitatives as separate movements, there are therefore 47 movements.
 In the table below, the Novello number (Nov) is given first and is the index for the notes to individual movements in the "movements" section, then the Bärenreiter number (Bär).

-To emphasise the movements in which the oboes and the rarely used trumpets play, the summary below does not mention the regular basso continuo and the strings in movements.
+To emphasise the movements in which the oboes and the rarely used trumpets play, the Scoring column lists instruments beyond the regular strings and basso continuo (harpsichord, violoncello, violone) that play throughout.
 Details on the development of keys, different tempo markings and times within a movement are given in notes on the individual movements.
 Typically a "scene" of recitative(s) and aria(s) is concluded with a choral movement.